-Nonetheless, most U.S. strategies to solve problems are so U.S.-centered—somehow as centered in us=U.S.—that they do not allow to see out of country boundaries; even more, they do not see out of domestic-born ideas ignoring those perspectives flourishing out of such boundaries.
-Strategies lack of ability to learn from everywhere they can gain and be enriched, but problems may require exploring solutions rooted in cultural traditions that current Northern societies seem to ignore or have forgotten.
-An example could be consensual agreements in indigenous communities which go beyond democratic decisions because numeric minorities are never ignored, and majority decisions are never imposed.

 The approach to the South is also a learning opportunity.
-Overcoming the challenge will enlighten domestic approaches to those in disadvantage inside Northern societies.
-Any approach from a powerful standpoint to those lacking such a power has the risk of turning relationships into colonial conquer and dialogue into cultural colonization.
-It is not enough to argument that there come from the best wishes and that something is better than nothing.
+Overcoming the challenge will enlighten domestic approaches to those who are disadvantaged inside Northern societies.
+Any approach from a powerful standpoint to those lacking such power has the risk of turning relationships into colonial conquer and dialogue into cultural colonization.
+It is not enough to argue that they come from the best wishes and that something is better than nothing.
 This can be true but still unintended consequences can be harmful.

 I remember that I started practicing social work intervention when I was 15 years old.
-In our school we divided in teams organized to weekly visit and work in a marginal community.
-I learned from people who didn’t have enough to eat or to dress, or enough space to live in, but who were able to share with us the little that they had with such love and care that they taught me how to be Christian and how to be human.
-We started developing health community programs, including dog rabies vaccination.
-There is always lack of medical personnel, so a group of 90 teenagers were trained for 20 minutes—in total—by a nurse.
-We were practicing using an empty syringe and an orange that each one of us was supposed to bring.
+In our school, we divided in teams organized to visit and work weekly in a marginalized community We started developing health community programs, including dog rabies vaccination.
+There is always a lack of medical personnel, so a group of 90 teenagers were trained for 20 minutes—in total—by a nurse.
+We were practicing giving vaccines using an empty syringe and an orange.
 Even assuming the best intentions, the needle ended in the wrong place more than once.
-The result helped to prevent rabies, but besides, you can imagine that the week after the vaccination campaign, there were some dogs unable to properly walk after having been “helped” by our group.
+The result helped to prevent rabies, but as you can imagine, there were some dogs unable to properly walk after having been “helped” by our group.
 It was better than nothing, but it was not good enough.

-It happens something similar in some U.S. born initiatives full of love and goodwill but lacking the appropriate strategy.
+Something similar occurs in some U.S. born initiatives full of love and goodwill but lacking the appropriate strategy cultural awareness.
 I have seen how amazingly easy is to turn a teaching initiative into an intellectual colonialism enterprise.
 Starting by language and including the neglection of local perspectives, pastoral training can become the effort of making African or Latin American pastors “in U.S. pastors´ image, according to U.S. pastors´ likeness.”
 This effort seems to forget the Deuteronomy (Dt 6:4) creed “The Lord our God, the Lord is one!”
-On the contrary, if Northern born initiatives strive to become Southern born, learning from other richness, they can stop being colonialism to become dialogue, education, evangelization, etc. This humble dialogical disposition will also improve any in-country intervention at marginalized, excluded, or discriminated environments.
-Dialogue, itself, turns marginalized into center, excluded into included, and discriminated into an equal interlocutor.
+On the contrary, if Northern born initiatives strive to become Southern born, learning from the other’s richness, they can stop being colonialist to become dialogue, education, evangelization, etc..
+Dialogue itself, turns marginalized into center, excluded into included, and discriminated into an equal interlocutor.
 This is necessary, but not easy.
-Dialogue-based interaction and intervention requires that the one from outside learns to listen the others and to understand their own language.
+Dialogue-based interaction and intervention requires that the one from outside learns to listen to the others and to understand their own language.
 The initiatives must learn to stop speaking in their power-based language—and to stop speaking to themselves, as sadly happens many times.